alexandrainst/ragger/README.md

 of the `Document` data class, which has an `id` and a `text` field.
 These can all be imported from `ragger.document_store`.

-- `JsonlDocumentStore`: A document store that reads from a JSONL file.
+- `JsonlDocumentStore`: A document store that reads from a JSONL file. (default)

 ### Embedders

 Embedders are used to embed documents.
 These can all be imported from `ragger.embedder`.

-- `E5Embedder`: An embedder that uses an E5 model.
+- `E5Embedder`: An embedder that uses an E5 model. (default)

 ### Embedding Stores